fbpx

 • Access to the Arizona PBS Passport streaming service

-• A donation totaling $1,000 or more entitles you become a member of Signal Society with the following benefits:
+• A donation totaling $1,000 or more entitles you to become a member of Signal Society with the following benefits:

-• Invitation to behind the scenes studio tours
+• Invitation to behind-the-scenes studio tours

 • Invitations to in-studio screenings